The Best Local Places to Eat Near Glacier National Park, Montana: A Foodie’s Guide

 Polebridge Mercantile

 While it’s not a place to grab a full meal, a visit to Polebridge isn’t complete without stopping at the Polebridge Mercantile for a delicious huckleberry bear claw pastry.
 Situated right next to the Northern Lights Saloon, the Mercantile is impossible to miss and welcomes visitors in for coffee and a sweet treat.
+It’s a must-eat in Glacier National Park.
 265 Polebridge Loop, Polebridge, map

 Eddie’s Cafe and Mercantile, Apgar

-The line in front of Eddie’s says it all: You can’t talk about where to eat near Glacier NP without talking about Eddie’s.
+The line in front of Eddie’s says it all: You can’t talk about restaurants in Glacier National Park without talking about Eddie’s.
 Besides the delicious ice cream and coffees, its full menu has been fueling hikers in the park for 60 years.
 The Lake McDonald Breakfast Burrito is the way to go for a long day on the trail, as it’s packed with scrambled eggs, fried potatoes, cheese, roasted peppers, onions, and sour cream wrapped in a spinach tortilla and topped with homemade pico de gallo.

 For lunch or dinner, the Charlie Russell buffalo burger (named after the renowned Western artist who frequented this area in the late 1800s) offers one-third a pound of bison with Swiss cheese and huckleberry aioli.
 Be sure to leave room for huckleberry cobbler for dessert.
 236 Apgar Loop Rd., West Glacier, map